College of Engineering

 Academic Actions

 In order to maintain good academic standing, CIT students must attain at least minimum quality point averages for each semester (as well as cumulatively) and also maintain adequate progress toward completing graduation requirements.
-Minimum quality point averages for good academic standing are 1.75 each semester in the freshman year and 2.00 thereafter.
+Minimum QPA (quality point average) for good academic standing is 2.00.
 “Adequate academic progress towards graduation” generally means that students are successfully completing approximately 45-55 units per semester so that at the end of eight semesters they will have accumulated the minimum units required for graduation, have a cumulative QPA of at least 2.00, and have completed all degree requirements.

-When a student fails to meet minimum performance criteria, it normally results in an academic action.
-Depending on the circumstances, one of the following actions is taken: academic probation, continued probation, suspension, or drop.
+When a student fails to meet minimum performance criteria, it results in an academic action.
+Depending on the circumstances, one of the following actions is taken: academic warning, warning continued, suspension, or drop.
 These academic actions are recommended by the college's departments, based on the guidelines described below, and adjudicated by the CIT Undergraduate Studies Office.
 However, the sequence of the academic actions is not automatic in all cases.
 Decisions may be based on unique individual student performance and circumstances, and are not determined solely on the basis of grades and quality point averages.

-A student is on academic probation when performance either for the semester or cumulatively fails to meet the minimum standard.
-The term of academic probation is one semester, and signifies to the student the college's insistence that academic performance return to at least the minimum acceptable level.
+A student is on academic warning when performance either for the semester or cumulatively fails to meet the minimum standard.
+The term of academic warning is one semester, and signifies to the student the college's insistence that academic performance return to at least the minimum acceptable level.

-Students are removed from probation when adequate academic progress* toward completing graduation requirements is being made, and:
+Students are removed from warning when adequate academic progress* toward completing graduation requirements is being made, and:

 Suspension

-A first year student on probation, who earns a semester grade point average below 1.75 or completes less than 27 units for that probationary semester will be suspended*.
+A first year student on warning, who earns a semester QPA below 2.00 will be suspended.

-A student on probation in the third or subsequent semester, who earns a semester grade point average below 2.00, fewer than 27 units per semester for that probationary semester or fewer than 108 units over the last three consecutive semesters (excluding summers) will be suspended*.
+A student on warning in the third or subsequent semester, who earns a semester QPA below 2.00 will be suspended.

-The typical period of academic suspension is two semesters, during which a student on academic suspension is expected to reflect on the circumstances leading up to the suspension, identify the issues that prevented achieving academic success, take actions that address these issues, demonstrate sufficient readiness to return to the university and successfully resume his or her studies.
+The typical period of academic suspension is two semesters (excluding summer), during which a student on academic suspension is expected to reflect on the circumstances leading up to the suspension, identify the issues that prevented achieving academic success, take actions that address these issues, demonstrate sufficient readiness to return to the university and successfully resume their studies.

-Two months prior to the end of that suspension period, a student may petition to return to school (on probation) by completing the following steps:
+Two months prior to the end of that suspension period, a student may petition to return to school (on final warning) by completing the following steps:

 • Writing a formal petition, requesting to return and receiving permission in writing from the CIT associate dean for undergraduate studies.

-• Completing a Return from Leave of Absence form from Enrollment Services; and
+• If approved for return, completing a Return from Leave of Absence form from Enrollment Services; and

-• Providing transcripts and clearance forms if the student has been in a program at another college or university even though academic credit earned may not transfer back to Carnegie Mellon unless prior approval from the Associate/Assistant Dean is given.
+• Providing transcripts if the student has been in a program at another college or university even though academic credit earned may not transfer back to Carnegie Mellon University unless prior approval from the associate/assistant dean is given.
+A maximum of two approved courses may be transferred.

 Drop